-Spiritual direction is a time-honored spiritual practice in many religions.
-In Christianity, spiritual direction assists one in building a closer relationship with God or paying more attention to the presence of God in one’s daily life.
+For those of the Christian faith, spiritual direction assists one in building a closer relationship with God or paying more attention to the presence of God in one’s daily life.

 Here is one definition of spiritual direction, from the website of Spiritual Directors International:

 Spiritual direction is the process of accompanying people on a spiritual journey.
 Spiritual direction exists in a context that emphasizes growing closer to God (or the sacred, the holy or a higher power).

 Why might someone want to visit a spiritual director or “soul friend”?
 Here are some common reasons people give:

 - I want to become more aware of God’s presence in my daily life (integrating my spiritual side with family life, work, service, etc.)

 - I’m facing an important decision/transition and wonder what God wants

 - I didn’t grow up with any faith/spiritual community and wondering what I personally want

 - I hunger for a deeper personal relationship with God